 Tuition fees charged from European students may increase if they are no longer treated like domestic British students.

 The British economy and the strength of the British pound (GBP) also play a major role.
 Within a year after the Brexit vote, the British pound lost around 15% of its value measured against the Euro (EUR).
-The economic turmoil brought about by a potential “Hard Brexit” are unforeseeable; it might be that the GBP would decline in value faster than universities can adjust their fees, making studies in the UK more affordable in the short term.
+The economic turmoil brought about by a potential “Hard Brexit” is unforeseeable; it might be that the GBP would decline in value faster than universities can adjust their fees, making studies in the UK more affordable in the short term.

 Controlling and limiting immigration has been at the heart of the public debate about Brexit.
 It is therefore possible that, in the wake of Brexit, new regulations will be introduced that will require students from the EU to explicitly apply for student visas to enrol at British universities.